 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-After a custom protection policy rule is created, it is automatically enabled.
-You can view newly created rules, and disable, modify, or delete rules in the rule list as needed.
+After a custom protection rule is created, it is automatically enabled.
+You can view the newly created rule, and disable, modify, or delete the rule in the rule list as needed.

-- On the Custom Protection Policy page, click Create Custom Protection Policy.
+- On the Custom Protection Policy page, click Create Custom Rule.

-- In the dialog box that appears, set the following parameters.
+- In the Create Rule dialog box that appears, configure the following parameters.

-Parameter Description Rule name Specify a name for the rule.
-Matching Condition Specify the detection logic of the rule.
-The rule is triggered only after the specified conditions are met.
-Click Add rule to add more conditions.
-You can specify a maximum of five conditions.
-If you have specified multiple conditions, the rule is hit only after all the conditions are met.
+Parameter Description Rule name The name of the rule that you want to create.
+Matching Condition The detection logic of the rule.
+The rule is triggered only when match conditions are met.
+Click Add rule to add more match conditions.
+You can specify a maximum of five match conditions.
+If you have configured multiple conditions, the rule takes effect only when all of them are met.

-For more information about match conditions, see Fields of match conditions.
+For more information about match conditions, see Fields in match conditions.

 Rate Limiting Enable or disable rate limiting.
-WAF starts calculating the request rate only after the specified match conditions are met.
-Before you enable rate limiting, set the parameters to specify the object to be calculated.
+WAF starts calculating the request rate only when match conditions are met.
+When you enable rate limiting, you need to configure the parameters to specify the object to be calculated.

 For more information about rate limiting parameters, see Rate limiting parameters.

-Action Specify the action to be performed after the rule is triggered.
-Supported actions include:
+Action The action to be performed after the rule is triggered.
+Valid values:

 - Monitor: triggers alerts but does not block requests.